 When Xeomin is used to treat blepharospasm, the most common side effects of Xeomin were eyelid sagging, dry eye, dry mouth, diarrhea, headache, visual impairment, shortness of breath (dyspnea), and upper respiratory infections.

-Warning: Pregnant women must not receive injections of BOTOX® due to possible crossing of the placenta.
+Warning: Pregnant women must not receive injections of BOTOX® due to the possible crossing of the placenta.